reactive-python/reactpy-django/docs/django/templatetag.md

 ??? question "What is a "template tag"?"

-       Template tags are Django's way of allowing you to run Python code within your HTML.
+       You can think of template tags as Django's way of allowing you to run Python code within your HTML.
 Django IDOM uses a `#!jinja {% component ... %}` template tag to perform it's magic.

        Keep in mind, in order to use the `#!jinja {% component ... %}` tag, you'll need to first call `#!jinja {% load idom %}` to gain access to it.